.NET

 <targets>

-<!-- parameters are shown here with their default values.
+<!-- Parameters are shown with their default values.

-Other than the token, all of the fields are optional and can be safely omitted.
+Except for the token, all fields are optional and can be omitted. -->

 <target name="logzio" type="Logzio"